-II.A.4.a).(8) submit accurate and complete information required and requested by the DIO, GMEC, and ACGME; ^(Core) : This includes providing information in the form and format IE and obtaining requisite sign-off by the DIO.
-II.A.4.a).(9) provide applicants who are offered an interview with information related to the applicant's eligibility for the relevant subspecialty board examination(s); ^(Core) II.A.4.a).(10) provide a learning and working environment in which fellows have the opportunity to raise concerns , report mistreatment, and provide feedback in a confidential manner as appropriate, without fear of intimidation or retaliation; ^(Core) II.A.4.a).(11) ensure the program's compliance with the Sponsoring Institution's policies and procedures related to grievances and due process , including when action is taken to suspend or dismiss, not to promote or renew the appointment of a fellow; ^(Core) II.A.4.a).(12) ensure the program's compliance with the Sponsoring Institution's policies and procedures for due process when action is taken to suspend or dismiss, not to promote, or not to renew the appointment of a fellow; (Core) Institution.
-It is expect Institution's policies a t: A program does not operate independently of its Sponsoring ed that the program director will be aware of the Sponsoring nd procedures, and will ensure they are followed by the faculty members, support personnel, and fellows.
+II.A.4.a).(8) submit accurate and complete information required and requested by the DIO, GMEC, and ACGME; ^(Core) II.A.4.a).(9) provide applicants who are offered an interview with information related to the applicant's eligibility for the relevant subspecialty board examination(s); ^(Core) II.A.4.a).(10) provide a learning and working environment in which fellows have the opportunity to raise concerns and provide feedback in a confidential manner as appropriate, without fear of intimidation or retaliation; (Core)

+II.A.4.a).(11) ensure the program's compliance with the Sponsoring Institution's policies and procedures related to grievances and due process; ^(Core) II.A.4.a).(12) ensure the program's compliance with the Sponsoring Institution's policies and procedures for due process when action is taken to suspend or dismiss, not to promote, or not to renew the appointment of a fellow; (Core) Institution.
+It is expected t Institution's policies and p program does not operate independently of its Sponsoring hat the program director will be aware of the Sponsoring procedures, and will ensure they are followed by the ulty members, support personnel, and fellows.
 II.A.4.a).(13) ensure the program's compliance with the Sponsoring Institution's policies and procedures on employment and non-discrimination; ^(Core) II.A.4.a).(13).(a) Fellows must not be required to sign a non- competition guarantee or restrictive covenant.
+(Core) II.A.4.a).(14) document verification of program completion for all graduating fellows within 30 days; ^(Core) II.A.4.a).(15) provide verification of an individual fellow's completion upon the fellow's request, within 30 days; and, ^(Core) Background and Intent: Pr imary verification of graduate medical education is